What Is Scaling and Root Planing?

 Is Scaling and Root Planing Covered by Insurance?

 Most dental insurance plans offer some coverage toward scaling and root planing periodontal treatment for gum disease.
 To learn more about your specific benefits, our business staff will contact your provider and inform you of any personal costs for your gum disease care.
 Made Ya Smile Dental offers several easy payment options, including low-cost financing with CareCredit®, to make dental care as affordable as possible.
 We are also happy to work with you and help you find a solution that fits comfortably within your budget.

 Periodontitis is not a condition that can be cured — but our experienced team is ready to treat your gum disease and help you enjoy long-term oral health.
 Getting the treatment you need early on is key to protecting the future of your smile from bone damage and tooth loss among other concerning dental problems.
-Dr. Prasifka, Dr. Nguyen, and the rest of our Made Ya Smile Dental team is pleased to offer nonsurgical scaling and root planing therapy to treat periodontitis in Sugar Land, TX patients.
-If you having bleeding gums, gum inflammation, or bad breath that does not go away, contact our team today and treat the source of these symptoms with effective, personalized care.
+Our Made Ya Smile dentists and team are pleased to offer nonsurgical scaling and root planing therapy to treat periodontitis in Sugar Land, TX patients.
+If you having bleeding gums, gum inflammation, or bad breath that does not go away, contact our practice today and treat the source of these symptoms with effective, personalized care.